What is Continuous Glucose Monitoring System?

 Continuous Glucose Monitoring System

-• Monitoring before and after meals to determine how food affects blood sugar levels.
+• Monitoring blood sugar before and after meals to understand the impact of food on glucose levels.

-• Helping people with type 1 diabetes keep their blood sugar in control even when they’re not using insulin.
+• Supporting type 1 diabetes patients to maintain blood sugar control even when insulin is not immediately administered.

 Finally, CGM monitors can provide valuable information about your treatment plan.
 Understanding how your blood sugar responds over time can better tailor your treatment plan to ensure maximum success.